mabushaireh/HDICloner/README.md

 There are five cmdlets in the module; Build-HDIClonerCluster, Make-HDIClonerClusterConfig, Compare-HDIClonerClusterConfig, Get-HDIClonerClusterConfig and Sync-HDIClonerCluster;

-## Example: Get the HDInsight cluster configuration with given name and Subscription ID
+Example: Get the HDInsight cluster configuration with given name and Subscription ID:

 Run-HDICloner -Operation Get -SourceCluster SourceClusterdnsName -SourceSubId SourceClusterSubscriptionID

 ## Setup